 Unlike some towns, Randolph isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Randolph are a mix of both white- and blue-collar jobs.
-Overall, Randolph is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Randolph who work in office and administrative support (14.20%), sales jobs (10.94%), and management occupations (8.72%).
+Overall, Randolph is a town of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Randolph who work in office and administrative support (10.85%), sales jobs (10.62%), and management occupations (8.14%).

 Also of interest is that Randolph has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Randolph citizens is substantially higher than the typical US community, as 30.53% of adults in Randolph have at least a bachelor's degree, and the average American community has 21.84%.
+The percentage of people in Randolph who are college-educated is somewhat higher than the average US community of 21.84%: 28.13% of adults in Randolph have at least a bachelor's degree.

 The most common language spoken in Randolph is English.
-Other important languages spoken here include French Creole and Vietnamese.
+Other important languages spoken here include French and French Creole.